betable/betable-ios-sdk/README.md

 ### Authorization

-    - (void)authorizeInViewController:(UIViewController*)viewController onCancel:(BetableCancelHandler)onCancel;
+    - (void)authorizeInViewController:(UIViewController*)viewController onAuthorize:(BetableAccessTokenHandler)onAuthorize onFailure(BetableFailureHandler)onFailure onCancel:(BetableCancelHandler)onCancel;

 This method should be called when no access token exists for the current user.
 It will initiate the OAuth protocol.
 It will open a UIWebView in portrait and direct it to the Betable signup/login page.
 After the person authorizes your app at <https://betable.com>, Betable will redirect them to your redirect URI which can be registered at <https://developers.betable.com> after configuring your game.
+This will be handled by the `Betable` object's `handleAuthroizeURL:` method inside of your applicaiton delegate's `application:handleURLOpen:`.

 The redirect URI should have a protocol that opens your app.
 See [Apple's documentation](http://developer.apple.com/library/ios/#documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/AdvancedAppTricks/AdvancedAppTricks.html#//apple_ref/doc/uid/TP40007072-CH7-SW50) for details.
 It is suggested that your URL scheme be <code>betable+<em>game_id</em></code> and that your redirect URI be <code>betable+<em>game_id</em>://authorize</code>.
-After login in your `UIApplicationDelegate`'s method `application:handleOpenURL:` you can handle the request, which will be formed as <code>betable+<em>game_id</em>://authorize?code=<em>code</em>&state=<em>state</em></code>.
+After the user has authorized your app, the authroize view will invoke your app'a `application:handleOpenURL:` in your `UIApplicationDelegate`.
+Inside that method you need to call the `Betable` objects `handleAuthorizeURL:`.

+There are 3 handlers to pass in to this call: `onAuthroize`, `onFailure`, and `onCancel`. onAuthorize and onFailure can be set at anytime on the betable object between when this call is made and when the response is handled inside of `application:handleURLOpen:`

+#### onAuthorize(NSString *accessToken)

+This is called when the person successfully completes the authorize flow.
+It gets passed the accessToken.
+You should store this accessToken with your user so that subsequent launches do not require reauthorization.

+#### onFailure(NSURLResponse *response, NSString *responseBody, NSError *error)

+This is called when the server rejects the authorization attempt by a user. `error` will have more information on why it was rejected.

+#### onCancel()

+This is called when the person cancels out of the authorization at some point during the authroization flow.

 ### Getting the Access Token

-- (void)handleAuthorizeURL:(NSURL*)url onAuthorizationComplete:(BetableAccessTokenHandler)onComplete onFailure:(BetableFailureHandler)onFailure;
+    - (void)handleAuthorizeURL:(NSURL*)url

-Once your app recieves the redirect uri in `application:handleOpenURL:` of your `UIApplicationDelegate` you can pass the uri to the `handleAuthorizeURL:onAuthorizationComplete:onFailure` method of your `Betable` object.
+Once your app receives the redirect uri in `application:handleOpenURL:` of your `UIApplicationDelegate` you can pass the uri to the `handleAuthorizeURL:` method of your `Betable` object.

 This is the final step in the OAuth protocol.
-In the `onComplete` handler you will recieve your access token for the user associated with this `Betable` object.
+In the `onComplete` handler that you passed into the `authorizeInViewController:onAuthorizationComplete:onFailure:onCancel:` you will recieve your access token for the user associated with this `Betable` object.
 You will want to store this with the user so you can make future requests on their behalf.

 ### Betting